Who doesn’t love goulash? It’s beefy, cheesy, and full of deep herby, tomato flavor.

 Unlike Italian cooking, goulash has more of a casserole quality because we cook the dried macaroni noodles directly in the tomato sauce.

 Not Liable for Burning Tip: Ok, here’s the most important part.
-A dutch oven gets really hot on the bottom, making it great for quick, even cooking.
-Caveat: you must stir and scrape the bottom every 10 minutes or so to prevent burning.
+A Dutch oven gets really hot on the bottom.
+It’s important to stir and scrape the bottom every 10 minutes or so to prevent burning.

 Cheese

 Did you know that yellow cheese is died?
 I found this out semi-recently and switched to white cheddar ever since.
 Look for cheese that’s sold as a block and shred it yourself.
-Freshly grated cheese melts better and has more flavor.
+Freshly grated cheese has more flavor.

 Get ready for a pot full of cheesy, beefy deliciousness.
 Bring on the leftovers!
 Hope this reminds you of your mom’s homemade goulash:)